awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 }
 ```

 Amazon Transcribe breaks your incoming audio stream based on natural speech segments, such as a change in speaker or a pause in the audio\.
 The transcription is returned progressively to your application, with each response containing more transcribed speech until the entire segment is transcribed\.
-The above code is a truncated example of a fully\-transcribed speech segment\.
+The preceding code is a truncated example of a fully\-transcribed speech segment\.
 Speaker labels only appear for entirely transcribed segments\.

 The following list shows the organization of the objects and parameters in a streaming transcription output\.